Get to know your team

 Setting effective goals

 Last but not least.
 Every member of your team should have a productive career development plan in place.
 Make sure they have goals that will stretch them and help them grow in their role.
-Put a structure in place so that you can meet regularly and mentor them through any challenges they are facing.
+Put a structure in place to meet regularly and mentor them through any challenges they are facing.
 If you are an executive Assistant managing a team of Assistants, you really can lead by example.
-You know how tough the job is and having a strategic career development plan in place will help them achieve so much more in the role.
+You know how tough the job is, and having a strategic career development plan will help them achieve so much more in the role.
+Assistant Managers: How to motivate your team.